guisoni/CAPSTONE-project/README.md

 2- The project accepts input from a user as part of the necessary operation of the program: The project accepts inputs from the user as mentioned in *Program Instructions* above.
 The Core::EventHandler() method handle all the keyboard events mentioned.
 The method starts in line 216 of Core.cpp file.

 3- The project uses Object Oriented Programming techniques.
 The project uses classes Vector2Elm, Body, SolarSystem, Core, Textures, ImgPosScale.
-They are found in the files with the same name plus .h and .cpp except for ImgPosScale that is inside Body.h file because a member of Body is ImgPosScale type.
+They are found in the files with the same name plus .h and .cpp except for ImgPosScale that is inside Body.h file because a member of Body is of ImgPosScale type.

 4-The project makes use of references in function declarations.
 It is used a lot in the project.
 Examples are in Texture.h line 14 void AddScaleFactor(const int &refmeasure, const double &Diam) and line 15 void TextureFromImageLoad(const int &index, const std::string &filename) but it can be found in many other places.